 Audi Sport plans to double its sales by 2023.
 Much of that growth will come from branching out into new markets; the new RS6 Avant is available for the first time in the United States, for example.
 But what is the electrification plan?
 Where did the R8 go next?
 We sat down with managing director Oliver Hoffman to try and figure it out.

 “No decision has been made regarding the next-generation R8 technology and platform.
-But with the next generation we have to comply with all the regulations around the world.
+But with the next generation, we have to comply with all the regulations around the world.
 That means it will be a car with electrified parts.
 But the current model is the base model for our customers’ racing and we will have to meet that demand in the future.”

 A few things to digest here.
 Most importantly, there will be a third-generation Audi R8.
 However, the current R8 hasn’t sold as well as the first-generation cars.
 There is more competition in the market, the higher the price point.

 Sales have been hovering around the 1,200 mark every year in Europe.
 Slow sales have placed more emphasis on customer R8 GT3 and GT4 race cars, which use more than 50 percent of built-in parts and competed in more than 700 races last year.

-“We work very closely with people from motorsport on battery technology, power electronics and so on.
-So for us it’s a great opportunity to get experience from our sportsmen, and we’re bringing it in our series cars.”
+“We work very closely with people from motorsport on battery technology, power electronics, and so on.
+So for us, it’s a great opportunity to get experience from our sportsmen, and we’re bringing it in our series cars.”

-The current R8 shares its foundation with the Lamborghini Huracan which, to maintain its USP in the market, will avoid downsizing the V10 to a turbo V8 like you’d find in a Ferrari or McLaren.
+The current R8 shares its foundation with the Lamborghini Huracan which, to maintain its USP in the market, will avoid downsizing the V10 to a turbo V8 as you’d find in a Ferrari or McLaren.
 So the R8 and Huracan could keep the V10 and just add power.

-It’s interesting to know that the R8 builds on the same track at Neckarsulm as the upcoming e-tron GT.
+It’s interesting to know that the R8 builds on the same track at Neckarsulm as the upcoming e-Tron GT.
 That, based on the Porsche Taycan platform, is understood to have 800bhp – making the V10 R8 hybrid feel like a short-term solution.
-Further ahead, perhaps something in the e-tron mold Audi PB18 shown at Pebble Beach in 2018 could point the way forward for the R8.
+Further ahead, perhaps something in the e-Tron mold Audi PB18 shown at Pebble Beach in 2018 could point the way forward for the R8.

 I asked Hoffman about power figures and whether we’re on the crest of a wave.

-So with electrification we have the opportunity to increase the full system power.
+So with electrification, we have the opportunity to increase the full system power.
 I remember a few years ago that everyone was talking about slimming and weight loss and we didn’t have to, there was still a high demand for power from our customers.
 And we have the opportunity to meet this demand with electrification on the platform.”

 But what about weight?
 “This is a challenge for the next generation RS model.
 We will electrify our portfolio.
-And managing weight was a major challenge when we were developing a hybrid car.”
+And the managing weight was a major challenge when we were developing a hybrid car.”